hasura/graphql-engine/tutorials/modeling-users-in-the-application-database.rst

 ``Check : {"user_id":"REQ_USER_ID"}``

-The above statement says that allow access only if value of ``user_id`` equals ``REQ_USER_ID`` where "REQ_USER_ID" is a special varialbe used by the Hasura Data Service that holds the Hasura-User-Id of the currently logged in user.
+The above statement says that allow access only if value of ``user_id`` equals ``REQ_USER_ID`` where "REQ_USER_ID" is a special variable used by the Hasura Data Service that holds the Hasura-User-Id of the currently logged in user.

 **To show how to use the Hasura Data Service, we will be building a simple android app that gets the profile information of the user**